h2non/grunt-beautiful-docs/README.md

 It can be an `object` like the manifest config or a string with the path to manifest.json file

-For more information about manifest config options, see the Beautiful docs [documentation][2]
+For more information about manifest.json config options, see the Beautiful Docs [documentation][2]

 #### server
 Type: `boolean`